Rocco Siffredi: Pornography career

-Retirement
+Retirements and comebacks

 In June 2004, Siffredi declared that he would retire from performing in porn for the sake of his children, and instead focus on direction and production.
-"My children are growing up," he said, "and I can no longer just say 'Dad is going to work to make money for the family.'
+"My children are growing up", he said, "and I can no longer just say 'Dad is going to work to make money for the family'.
 They want to know more."
 Regarding Siffredi's long career, Axel Braun commented, "The problem is that he's been trying for years to find an 'heir to the throne', but it's no easy task.
-He thought he found him in Nacho Vidal, but then Nacho went his own way".
+He thought he found him in Nacho Vidal, but then Nacho went his own way."

 Siffredi, while continuing to direct, was largely absent as an on-screen performer for nearly five years.
 However, sexual frustration and disappointment as a director with his male talent and the state of the porn industry overall led Siffredi to return as a performer in 2009.
-Despite renewed success, Siffredi announced his retirement once again in 2015, shortly after appearing on the Italian reality television show L'Isola dei Famosi (Celebrity Island) which saw him stranded naked and alone on a beach for one week.
+Despite renewed success, Siffredi announced his retirement once again in 2015, shortly after appearing on the Italian reality television show L'isola dei famosi (The Celebrity Island), which saw him stranded naked and alone on a beach for one week.
 He was reported to have told a friend, "I never felt so naked as I did then.
 I was all alone and it gave me a lot of time to think about what is important.
 And I realised I don't want to lose my wife."
-He later told the press, "More than a year ago I started to get uncomfortable in the front of the camera...Something inside of me has changed."
-However, he has continued performing sex in titles such as Rocco One on One and Rocco's Intimate Castings.
+In 2015, he told the press, "More than a year ago I started to get uncomfortable in the front of the camera...Something inside of me has changed."

-Style of pornography

-Actress Bobbi Starr noted of Siffredi, "Any girl in the industry who has been with him... will tell you that they have done things with him that they [would] never do with anyone else."

-Speaking of his female partners, Siffredi says, "I want to see emotion... fear... excitement... the eyes going up from being surprised."
+Siffredi would later continue to perform in various pornographic films and his own casting series.
+In 2020, his cousin and long-time collaborator Gabriel Zero died.
+Siffredi subsequently announced the possibility of collaborating with his son Lorenzo on productions.
+In late 2022, Siffredi announced that he had stopped performing in scenes, but stated that he had not retired and noted "I don't say 'I'm retiring' anymore" due to previous retirements and comebacks.
+He returned to performing for his 4 Cams POV series in 2023.